aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-09-supporting-valuetypes-in-autofac.md

---- cson
+---
   title: "Supporting ValueTypes in Autofac"
   metaTitle: "Supporting ValueTypes in Autofac"
   description: "Autofac doesn't support injection of value types as properties, here's how to support it."
   revised: "2010-06-14"
   date: "2010-06-09"
-tags: ["autofac","c#"]
+  tags:
+    - "autofac"
+    - "c#"
   migrated: "true"
-urls: ["/supporting-valuetypes-in-autofac"]
+  urls:
+    - "/supporting-valuetypes-in-autofac"
-summary: """
+  summary: ""

-"""
 ---
 Today I had an interesting problem with Autofac in which I was registering an `Enum` that I wanted to inject into my different objects.
 Some of the injection was being done on the properties, as this is an ASP.NET project and I wanted to inject into are UserControls.